charmed-kubernetes/kubernetes-docs/pages/k8s/charm-openstack-integrator.md

-This can be used from bundles with 'include-base64://' (see https://jujucharms.com/docs/stable/charms-bundles#setting-charm-configurations-options-in-a-bundle), or from the command-line with 'juju config openstack credentials="$(base64 /path/to/file)"'.
+This can be used from bundles with 'include-base64://' (see https://jujucharms.com/docs/stable/charms-bundles#setting-charm-configurations-options-in-a-bundle), or from the command-line with 'juju config openstack-integrator credentials="$(base64 /path/to/file)"'.

 It is strongly recommended that you use 'juju trust' instead, if available.